Comprehensible Input and TPRS Author, Lecturer, and Teacher

 Ben’s Mission Statement:

-It is my goal to properly train and fully provide language teachers with every skill they need to reach their students.
+It is my goal to properly train and fully provide language teachers with every skill they need to be able to not only reach their students, but also to engage them in ways previously unimagined in foreign language instruction.

 To contact Ben Slavic, email him at firstname.lastname@example.org